-Considering how that victory came to fruition and cycling's (deservedly) bad reputation, it's only natural for records like that to raise some suspicions.
+And while the average speed is influenced by routing as well as equipment advancements, it's only natural for records like that to raise some suspicions given cycling's (deservedly) bad reputation.
 As the following chart shows, the Tour de France has not slowed down since the doping-infested years of the early 2000s.
-Whether that's due to advancements in equipment, differences in routing or the use of performance-enhancing substances is a question that only time will be able to answer.
+Whether that's due to super-fast carbon bikes, spectacular routes or the use of performance-enhancing substances is a question that only time will be able to answer.